maierbn/opendihu/examples/electrophysiology/neuromuscular/surface_coupling/surface_coupling.md

 cd build_release
 ```

 You will need two terminals to run the example.
-In the first execute
+In the first terminal execute
 ```
 cd muscle_tendon/build_release
 ./muscle_neuromuscular.cpp ../settings_muscle.py
 ```

-and in the second terminal run
+and in the second one run
 ```
 cd muscle_tendon/build_release
 ./tendon_linear.cpp ../settings_tendon.py
 ```

 > **Note**
 > To obtain a more detailed logging output (eg. to debug precice) it's convenient to build using debug mode.
-In that case run `mkorn && sd` and run the code in the `build_debug/`.
+In that case run `mkorn && sd` and run the code in the `build_debug/` folder.

 **Set-up**